InputStudios/QuantumEngine/SECURITY.md

 # Reporting Security Issues

-<p>The Bootstrap team and community take security issues in Bootstrap seriously.
+<p>The Input Studios team and community take security issues in Bootstrap seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security issue, email security@inputstudios.ru and include the word "SECURITY" in the subject line.